 Step 1: Obtain a Bachelor's Degree

-Designers may need a bachelor's degree, especially if they're planning on working for a large game studio.
-Although some schools offer a degree in game design, aspiring game designers can get the necessary training from computer science, software engineering or related degree programs.
-The coursework for a game design program covers subjects like 2D and 3D modeling and animation, level and interface design, storyboard rendering, drawing and scripting.
+Designers may need a bachelor's degree, especially if they're planning to work for a large game studio.
+Although some schools offer a degree in game design, aspiring game designers can get the necessary training from computer science, software engineering, or related degree programs.
+The coursework for a game design program covers subjects like 2D and 3D modeling and animation, level and interface design, storyboard rendering, drawing, and scripting.

-- Play video games.
-As simple as it may sound, having experience and familiarity playing video games is important.
+It's important that you also play video games.
+As simple as it may sound, having experience and familiarity with playing video games is important.
 Even at a young age, being aware of popular trends in the industry and understanding advanced technology can be beneficial.
-Playing video games can also show students how a game is structured and can give them a chance to start thinking of ways to make improvements for when they design their own game.
+Playing video games can also show you how a game is structured and can give you a chance to start thinking of ways to make improvements for when you design your own game.